-Every person has hundreds of bursa scattered throughout the body.
+Every person has hundreds of bursa found throughout the body.
 The function of a bursa is to decrease friction between two surfaces that move in different directions.

-Bursitis is the inflammation of a bursa.
+The bursa is a slippery, fluid-containing sac.
 Normally, the bursa is thin and contains a small amount of fluid.

-Under normal circumstances, the bursa provides a slippery surface that has almost no friction.
-A problem arises when a bursa becomes inflamed.
+Under normal circumstances, the bursa provides a slippery surface that has very little friction with movement.
+Bursitis means that the bursa has become inflamed.
 The bursa loses its gliding capabilities, and becomes more and more irritated when it is moved.

-When the condition called bursitis occurs, the normally slippery bursa becomes swollen and inflamed.
-The added bulk of the swollen bursa causes more friction within an already confined space.
+When the condition called bursitis occurs, the normally slippery bursa becomes thickened and swollen.
+The added bulk of the swollen bursa causes more friction within an already limited space.
 Also, the smooth gliding bursa becomes gritty and rough.
 Movement of an inflamed bursa is painful and irritating.

-Another cause of bursitis is a traumatic injury.
-Following trauma, such as a car accident or fall, a patient may develop bursitis.
-Usually a contusion causes swelling within the bursa.
-The bursa, which had functioned normally up until that point, now begins to develop inflammation, and bursitis results.
+The next most common cause of bursitis is an acute injury, such as a contusion.
+Often a blunt trauma causes swelling within the bursa.
+The bursa, which functioned normally up until the time of trauma, begins to develop inflammation, and bursitis results.
 Once the bursa is inflamed, normal movements and activities can become painful.

-Systemic inflammatory conditions, such as rheumatoid arthritis, may also lead to bursitis.
+Systemic inflammatory conditions, such as rheumatoid arthritis and gout, may also lead to bursitis.
 These types of conditions can make patients susceptible to developing swelling and inflammation within the bursa.

 The last major cause of bursitis is infection.
 An infected bursitis, also called a septic bursitis, occurs when there is infection within the bursa.
 There is usually a break in the skin over the bursa that causes the infection, but there can also be infection spread to the bursa from within the body.
 Septic bursitis requires the use of antibiotics for treatment.